tvelden/communities/code/batch-processing/README.txt

 All the statistics information (number of papers, residual matrix, number of shared authors, etc.) will be saved in ${ROOT_PATH}/nwa-${FIELD}/runs/${RUN}/output/statistics/accumulative${START_YEAR}-${END_YEAR}/affinity/

+should be run in /batch-processing directory

 5. /batch-processing/clusterInformationGenerate.sh
 The codes will generate the key information for every cluster in citation network, the journal frequency for every cluster and cluster sizes.
 They should be run after the citation network is generated.

+should be run in /batch-processing directory

 All the statistics are saved in
 ${ROOT_PATH}/nwa-${FIELD}/runs/${RUN}/output/statistics/accumulative${START_YEAR}-${END_YEAR}/citation/